tim-ts-chu/design-pattern/README.md

 Singleton pattern is that we only have a unique instance for a class in a runtime.

 ### Rules
+1. Encapsulate changed parts
+2. Use composition more, inheritance less
+3. Write program based on interface instead of implementation
+4. Loosen the coupling between objects
+5. Class should be open for expanding and close for protection of unchange part
+6. Depends on abstarct class instead of concrete class

 ### Example
 A thread singleton example: